Chia-Network/website/webroot/faq/faq.md

 + <b>Q: When can I farm Chia?</b>

-A: There will be a public sale Q2 2018, and you'll be able to farm once the network launches.
+A: We hope to have a public sale in Q2 2018, and you'll be able to farm once the network launches which we hope will be before the end of 2018.
+All dates remain subject to change based on ongoing development.